RhythmLunatic/DDR-EXTREME-JP-SM5/README.md

 Copyright
 ============
 This is **in no way affiliated with Konami.** Any references made to the DanceDanceRevolution franchise is strictly for continuity purposes.

+# If you need a feature added please file an issue.
+I don't play dance mode nor do I use Simply Love, I don't know what features it has.